-Following~\citet{she2024mapo}, we conduct our experiments and analyses on the mathematical reasoning tasks and different languages.
+Following~\citet{she-etal-2024-mapo}, we conduct our experiments and analyzes on the mathematical reasoning tasks in different languages.
 In this section, we introduce our experimental settings in detail.

 \paragraph{Models} We include two different models in our experiments and analyses.
-Following~\citet{she2024mapo}, we conduct our experiments on MistralMathOctopus-7B~\footnote{\url{https://huggingface.co/kevinpro/MistralMathOctopus-7B}} and MetaMathOctopus-7B~\footnote{\url{https://huggingface.co/kevinpro/MetaMathOctopus-7B}}.
+Following~\citet{she-etal-2024-mapo}, we conduct our experiments on MistralMathOctopus-7B~\footnote{\url{https://huggingface.co/kevinpro/MistralMathOctopus-7B}} and MetaMathOctopus-7B~\footnote{\url{https://huggingface.co/kevinpro/MetaMathOctopus-7B}}.
 MistralMathOctopus is obtained by fine-tuning MetaMath-Mistral~\citep{yu2023metamath} with MGSM8KInstruct~\citep{chen2023breaking}.
 MetaMathOctopus is obtained by fine-tuning MetaMath~\citep{yu2023metamath} with MGSM8KInstruct.
 Considering limited computational resources and reproducibility, we directly utilize the publicly released base models.
-Our analyses are mainly based on MistralMathOctopus in the main text and we report more results in the Appendix.
+Our analyses are mainly based on MistralMathOctopus in the main text and we report more results in the appendix.

 \paragraph{Datasets} We conduct experiments on two representative mathematical reasoning benchmarks, MGSM~\citep{shi2022language} and MSVAMP~\citep{chen2023breaking}.
 MGSM is a widely used benchmark for multilingual mathematical reasoning evaluation.
-MSVAMP is an out-of-domain test set in contrast to MGSM, which evaluates robustness and generalization~\citep{zhu2024question,she2024mapo}.
+MSVAMP is an out-of-domain test set in contrast to MGSM, which evaluates robustness and generalization~\citep{zhu2024question,she-etal-2024-mapo}.

-\paragraph{Languages} Following~\citet{she2024mapo}, we choose the following 10 different languages for analysis in our work.
+\paragraph{Languages} Following~\citet{she-etal-2024-mapo}, we choose the following 10 different languages for analysis.
 As a pivot language, English~(en) is used as the alignment target.
 We also choose Chinese~(zh), Russian~(ru), German~(de), French~(fr), Spanish~(es), Japanese~(ja), Swahili~(sw), Thai~(th) and Bengali~(bn) as 9 representative non-English languages.